 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 For instance, sleeping exclusively on your right side can cause pain in your right shoulder.
-And always sleeping on your back can trigger back pain.
+And always sleeping on your stomach can trigger back and neck pain.

-“Your body likes variety,” says Andrew Bang, DC.
-“For example, if you doze off while you’re on your back, you can switch from one side to the other during the night.”
+“Your body likes variety,” says chiropractor Andrew Bang, DC.
+“For example, if you doze off while you’re on your back, you should switch from one side to the other during the night.”

 Alternating between your back and sides is usually more comfortable and less stressful to the spine than sleeping on your stomach.